AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 that not be allowed.

-The TLD itself will obviously need other RR types, such as the A and AAAA records needed to create glue records for the Certificate Authority domains.
+The TLD itself will obviously need other RR types, such as the A and AAAA records needed to create glue records for the Certificate Authority nameservers.

 ### Nameservers